sourcegraph/about/content/blogposts/2022/scip-python.md

 ```
 For more information, please see the [scip-python](https://github.com/sourcegraph/scip-python) repository.

-## Projects Ready To Explore On Sourcegraph.com
+## Projects ready to explore on Sourcegraph.com

 We are currently indexing the following projects with `scip-python`:
 - [textualize/rich](https://sourcegraph.com/github.com/Textualize/rich)